Image of a therapist and client in a counseling session.

 After reading through this list of cognitive distortions, did you recognize any?
 Most people probably will, and many are learning that these negative thoughts do not have to rule their lives.
 With cognitive behavioral therapy, many people are learning how to change the channel in their mind from negative, untrue thoughts to positive, true thinking.

 If you are ready to make a change, the therapists at Thriveworks Austin are ready to help.
-When you contact our office, you may be meeting with your therapist the following day.
+When you contact our office, you may be meeting with your therapist the same week.
 We also accept most insurance plans.

 Let’s work together for a positive change.
 Call Thriveworks Austin today.